Ancient-Wisdom.Co.Uk

 Passage mounds rank among the largest prehistoric structures left by the megalithic builders.
 They are strongly associated with astronomy, and share constructional features with both dolmens and Pyramids.

-By definition, a passage-mound is a mound - with a passage in it... generally leading to a chamber in the centre.
-The passages of all the significant European mounds are invariably orientated so as to mark significant celestial events (such as the equinoxes, solstices, and lunar minor and major stand-stills), allowing light to enter the interior of the mound at fixed moments of the year only (more below).
+The passages of all the significant European mounds are invariably orientated so as to mark significant celestial events (such as the equinoxes, solstices, and lunar minor and major stand-stills), allowing light to enter the interior of the mound at fixed moments of the year only.

 For a long time, passage-mounds, along with several other ancient structures, were assumed to be 'funerary' structures.
 For this reason, these structures were termed funerary mounds, passage graves etc, but human remains, when there were any have almost invariably revealed themselves to be from a secondary use.
-It is no longer possible to ignore the fact that there is also a strong astronomical influence in the design of the structures.
+It is no longer possible to ignore the fact that there is also a strong astronomical influence in the design of the particular structures.
 In the Boyne valley, Ireland - the passage-mounds and their surrounding structures have been shown to jointly offer an accurate means of calculating the most significant moments in both the lunar and solar cycles.

 (More about Tara Hill)